Marketing made Easy — A Comprehensive Guide to Marketing

 Are you looking for a comprehensive guide to understand the essence of marketing?

-This article talks about the very important marketing fundamentals and various other aspects of marketing which are certainly overlooked by businesses many times and that hinder their growth in the future.
+This article talks about the essential marketing fundamentals and various other aspects of marketing which are certainly overlooked by businesses many times and that hinder their growth in the future.

-This article is a good read for you (probably because you already want to read it, haha), or if you are a business person, a marketer, a blogger, or even a complete beginner in the world of marketing.
+This article is a good read for you either because you probably already want to read it in the first place, haha, or you are into a business, a marketer, a blogger, or even a complete beginner in the marketing world.

 You can probably be reading it in 2025 or even later.
 And thinking, is it still relevant?